Foundation

 3.5MHz (80 metres), 7MHz (40 metres), 21 MHz (15 metres), 28 MHz (10 metres), 144MHz (2 metres) and 432MHz (70cm)

-I see there are "Band Plans" that set aside parts of each band for special purposes.
-Do I have to operate in accordance to those plans?
+There are "Band Plans" that set aside parts of each band for special purposes.

 The WIA Band Plans are known as "gentleman's agreements" and do not in themselves have the status of being regulations.
 But if you operate outside them, or without regard to normally accepted practices, you are very likely to interfere with other radio amateurs and lessen their enjoyment of their activities.